Infamous (video game): Story

-While the basic story of InFamous remains unchanged whether the player opts for the "Good" or "Evil" karma path, some story elements change depending on Cole's choices.
+While the basic story of InFamous remains unchanged, whether the player opts for the "Good" or "Evil" karma path, certain story elements vary based on Cole's choices.

 While making a delivery in the Historic District, Cole is instructed to open the package.
 In doing so, he activates a device known as the Ray Sphere, leveling six city blocks, nearly killing him, and granting him electrokinetic powers.
 Rescued by Zeke and Trish, he teaches himself to control his emerging powers.
-After using them in public to fight off a Reaper attack, the locals turn against Cole after he is accused of triggering the explosion, forcing him into hiding.
+After Cole uses them in public to fight off a Reaper attack, the locals turn against him when he is accused of triggering the explosion, forcing him into hiding.
 He and Zeke engineer an assault on the sealed bridge, only to be ambushed by government forces.
 Separated from his friend, Cole meets Moya, an FBI agent, who persuades him to return and find her husband, John White, who was supposedly tasked with investigating a group called the First Sons.
 With her help, Cole restores the district's power supply, earning the attention of Sasha, who lures him into her underground lair.
 Cole defeats her, but the Sons abduct her before he can make her talk.
 Trapped in the Warren, Cole assists what remains of the police in battling the Dust Men.
 Alden is arrested and imprisoned, but Zeke's incompetence in guarding him allows the Dust Men to free him and massacre most of the officers.
 With Alden planning to reactivate the Sphere, the two patch things up and confront him, with Zeke ending up in possession of the Sphere.
 Giving in to his temptations, Zeke deserts Cole and takes the Sphere to Kessler.